anubhavsrivastava10/Projects/Rock Paper Scissor/Rock Paper Scissor.md

 ## Code Base

-The code is simple and illustrates the basic if else condition for all the cases formed in the game conditions.
+The code is simple and illustrates the basic if else condition written in Python language for all the cases formed in the game conditions.

 Input by the player are given in the form of words : like "Rock".